 - There are additional ways to preserve excess resources from the cost of long-term care.
 For example, if there is a child who has a disability or a child who has provided care, there are special Medicaid rules that allow assets to be protected from long-term care costs.

 The Medicaid rules are very complicated; therefore, it is important to get good advice when faced with the decision of how to protect assets from the rising costs of long-term care.
-Contact Steinbacher, Goodall & Yurchak at 1(800) 351-8334 to schedule your FREE consultation.
+Contact Steinbacher, Goodall & Yurchak at 1-800-351-8334 to schedule your FREE consultation.
+You may also schedule a consultation online.

 1Countable assets are things that are considered available to pay for long-term care.
 They include such things as bank accounts, stocks, bonds, certain annuities, investment accounts, certain non-resident property, and the cash value of life insurance, to name just a few.
 There are certain assets that are not available to pay for long-term care.
 These include the home of the applicant or spouse, term life insurance, a small amount of whole life insurance, personal property, the retirement plan (IRA or 401k) of the community spouse, irrevocable burial accounts, and cemetery spaces.